 Grupo Aeroportuario del Pacifico Announces Management Appointments

-/EIN News/ -- GUADALAJARA, Mexico, March 09, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
-(NYSE:PAC; BMV:GAP) (“the Company” or “GAP”) announces that, in order to consolidate various transformative projects in the Company aligned with sustainability, innovation and passenger experience, it has been approved by the Nominations and Compensation Committee, with the endorsement of the Board of Directors, the following management appointments, effective as of March 6 of this year:
+GUADALAJARA, Mexico, March 09, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
+PACGAP ("the Company" or "GAP") announces that, in order to consolidate various transformative projects in the Company aligned with sustainability, innovation and passenger experience, it has been approved by the Nominations and Compensation Committee, with the endorsement of the Board of Directors, the following management appointments, effective as of March 6 of this year:

 As Investor Relations and Social Responsibility Officer, Alejandra Soto was appointed, who has a 15-year career in the Company and previously served as Deputy Director of Finance and Investor Relations.
 Among her new functions are leading the teams and commitments of the GAP Foundation, as well as everything related to investors, both in the debt and capital markets and public relations.